d2s/Documentation/docs/Snapshots.md

 ### Snapshot administration

 The administration part supports delete of the oldest snapshots, max 5 at each time.
 After a delete the view is updated to reflect the current number of snapshot catalogs.
+The rows to be deleted are marked red.

 ![Main view](screenshots/master/snapshots/delete.png)